 - Summer’s Glory: Cherry, Heirloom, and lots of red slicing Tomatoes, Sweet Corn, Cucumbers, Edamame, Eggplant, Cantaloupes and many other types of muskmelons, Green Beans, Sweet Red Peppers, Hot peppers, Summer Squash, Watermelons, Zucchini

-- Spring and Fall treats: Broccoli, Cauliflower, Celery, Fennel, Peas, Pie Pumpkins, Winter Squash
+- Spring and Fall treats: Broccoli, Cauliflower, Celery, Fennel, Peas, Winter Squash

 Click here to read our past summer newsletters with lists of veggies included in previous seasons.

-Click here to read last season’s weekly newsletters for an example of the veggies included in the boxes.
+Click here to read our winter newsletters with lists of veggies included in previous seasons.